 The researchers in this study confirmed that more than 50 percent of the losses are due to deforestation but 46.6 percent are linked to degradation, such as discriminating logging or loss of forest volume at the edges of logged forests.

 One of the authors of the study, Carmen Josse, scientific director of Ecuador's EcoScience Foundation, warned that there is "no political activity in any country of the region" on degradation, despite it being a common factor.

-The research also included nine countries - Brazil, Bolivia, Colombia, Ecuador, French Guiana, Guyana, Peru, Suriname and Venezuela - and analyzed carbon dynamics in three areas: protected areas, indigenous lands and "other lands" of forest, which have no special protection and represent almost half of the total territory of the Amazon.
+The research also included nine countries - Brazil, Bolivia, Colombia, Ecuador, French Guiana, Guyana, Peru, Suriname, and Venezuela - and analyzed carbon dynamics in three areas: protected areas, indigenous lands, and "other lands" of the forest, which have no special protection and represent almost half of the total territory of the Amazon.

 In analyzing each sector, the scientists found that in the indigenous territories and protected areas -- which cover 52 percent of the Amazon and store 58 percent of the carbon -- the difference between emission and absorption was almost zero.

 The "other lands" accounted for about 70 percent of total carbon losses.

 Looking at losses by country, the Brazilian Amazon - which is 1.5 times larger than the other countries - accounted for 72 percent of the region's losses.
 In that territory, nearly 90 percent was derived from carbon losses recorded in "other lands".

 Thus, one of the main conclusions of the study is that "indigenous territories and protected areas were (independently and collectively) more effective than other lands in maintaining a balance between carbon losses and gains, and therefore in keeping their total carbon stock intact.